canattofilipe/docker/concepts.rst

 - It uses AUFS (Advanced multi-layered unification filesystem)
 - It is composed by layers.
 - Each layer represents a change/commit.
-- A Layer can be called intermediary image.
+- A layer can be called intermediary image.
 - Only the last layer can be modified, it is created at container startup.
 - Layers make images high reusable.
 - It is possible build images from layers of other images.